MusicShaun/eCommerce-frontend/README.md

   * Netlify & Heroku

 <h4>What does it do?</h4>

   * The user can login or signup with JWT authentication.
-  * Can simply make one-click to create an anonymous guest account.
+  * One-click to create an anonymous guest account.
   * Or create a user profile.
   * Super fast page navigation.
   * Displays clothes for sale.